 10. Moroccan Cilantro

 Moroccan cilantro has a slightly different flavor profile; it is outstandingly hot, spicy, and less acidic than other types.
-But in general, the growing process and gardening needs are the same as for the other different types of cilantro.

 However, where the leaves lack flavor, the seeds make up for it.
-The seeds are said to have a much stronger flavor than any other type of cilantro.
-They add a slightly sweet citrus flavor to soups, cakes, curries, and chutneys.
+The seeds have a much stronger flavor than any other type of cilantro.

-They have short stems and small leaves (0.04-0.12 inches) and are usually dark green.
 This type of cilantro is quick to bolt and will bolt when provoked by the hot weather.

-Since this strain produces seeds faster and with much more flavor, this would be a great strain if you really like and prefer coriander seeds over fresh cilantro leaves.
+Since this strain produces seeds faster and with much more flavor, this would be a great strain if you like and prefer coriander seeds over fresh cilantro leaves.
 They are sweeter than Indian coriander.

 11. Culantro

 Yes, culantro not cilantro.
-This plant is actually Eryngium Foetidum, not the same plant as Coriandrum Sativum.
+This plant is Eryngium Foetidum, not the same plant as Coriandrum Sativum.
 It also looks very different.

 This type of cilantro is a saw-shaped leaved plant because the edges of cilantro leaves are often toothed or serrated, lanceolate, and long like a rosette.
-The long leaves of this plant look more like dandelion leaves than cilantro leaves.

-This plant is a kind of variant of the cilantro plant that grows in Mexico and Central America.
-Other names for culantro are fitweed, saw-leaved herb, spiritweed, black benny, or spiny coriander.
+This plant is a variant of cilantro that grows in Mexico and Central America.

 While the people of Puerto Rico call this popular plant Recao, some parts of the Caribe call it Chandon Beni or Mexican coriander.